Customer and Product Data Act 2025

 You could also call this:

-“The court can order people to follow or stop breaking the rules about customer and product data”
+“A judge can tell people to stop breaking rules or to follow rules about customer and product information”

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.